Sharif37/AsciiArt/README.md

 ## Features

-- **Image to ASCII Art Conversion:** Convert images to ASCII art and save the result in a text file.
+- **Image to ASCII art:** Convert images to ASCII art and save the result in a text file.
 - **ASCII Text to Image:** Generate images from ASCII text stored in a text file.

 ## Setup